Black Mariah (comics): Fictional character biography

 Mariah Dillard was the leader of a gang of New York criminals called the Rat Pack.
 Their primary source of criminal activity was using a stolen ambulance to pick up the bodies of the recently deceased, and then stealing whatever valuables they had on their person.
 During one of these thefts, a widow of one of the victims hired Power Man (who was at the scene of the murder) to find her husband's body.
 Power Man finds the hideout of Black Mariah.
 This led to a clash between Mariah and her men against Power Man.
 Power Man defeated Mariah and her cohorts and turned them over to the police.

 After some time in prison, Black Mariah started a drug-dealing enterprise.
 She is the primary distributor of a drug called Acid Z, a potent drug that would eventually make its users become crazy and often suicidal.
 When some of the drug got into the hands of Luke Cage's friend D.W.
 Griffith, Power Man went looking for his old friend while his partner Iron Fist tracked down the primary distributor and shut them down.
 Iron Fist found Black Mariah's hideout; however, he also found out that she had hired a special enforcer as protection: Iron Fist's old foe Scimitar.
 Power Man joined Iron Fist in battle after learning of his old foe's involvement in the drug distribution.
 The Heroes for Hire made short work of Mariah and Scimitar, crushing their drug operation and turning both crooks over to the police.

 Black Mariah is featured in the 2016 relaunch of Power Man and Iron Fist.
 Here, she teams up with former Heroes for Hire secretary Jennifer "White Jennie" Royce into taking down Tombstone's empire.

 Black Mariah later appears as a member of Alex Wilder's incarnation of the Pride.

 Black Mariah is among the crime lords that compete with Mister Negative in obtaining the Tablet of Life and Destiny so that she can win the favor of Mayor Wilson Fisk.

+Black Mariah is among the crime lords that attend the wedding of Randy Robertson and Janice Lincoln.
+The wedding is crashed by Shotgun who shoots Tombstone.
+As Spider-Man goes after Shotgun, the crime lords blame each other for calling the hit.

+During the "Gang War" storyline, Black Mariah attends a crime lord meeting where she states that Harlem is up for grabs and that nobody has told Janice Lincoln about it.
+Black Mariah's group attacks a warehouse where White Rabbit and her henchman Kareem are.
+In the nick of time, Janice Lincoln in her Beetle attire arrives with Syndicate members Lady Octopus, Scorpia, and Trapstr.
+Beetle flies Black Mariah up to the sky and drops her.
+White Rabbit later confirmed to Lady Octopus that Black Mariah survived the fall.